Tour start → end dates | Price | Enquire |

 The Masai Mara is famous for being the Greatest Wildlife Reserve of Africa, renowned for its profusion of lion, the Great Wildebeest Migration and the Masai people who are well-known for their distinguishing customs and dressing styles.
 The Masai Mara is by far one of Africa’s truck popular and beautiful safari destinations.
 Spreading over 1530 square kilometres of land and is bound by the Serengeti Park at the south, the Siria slopes to the west and the Masai pastoral ranches to the north, east and west.
 The reserve’s landscape is mainly vast savannah grassland with occasional rivers that come and go according to the seasons.
 The Great Migration is one of the most remarkable natural phenomenons of the world, encompassing around 1.5 million wildebeest, 360,000 Thomson’s gazelle and approximately 191,000 zebras.
 These various travelling animals are shadowed closely on their yearly circular course by a wide assortment of ravenous predators, namely lions and hyena.

-All animals comprising Africa’s Big 5 can be spotted in the Masai Mara, though the number of black rhino is extremely threatened with a population of a mere 37 (recorded in 2000).
+All animals comprising Africa’s Big 5 can be spotted in the Masai Mara, though the number of black rhinos is extremely threatened with a population of a mere 37 (recorded in 2000).
 Hippo can be found in big gatherings in the Masai Mara and in the Talek rivers.
-Cheetah are also found, but their population too is threatened.
-In addition to this, more than 450 species of bird have been identified in the Park, including marabou storks, secretary birds, hornbills, crowned crane, ostriches, long-crested eagles and African pygmy-falcons.
+Cheetahs are also found, but their population too is threatened.
+In addition to this, more than 450 species of bird have been identified in the park, including marabou storks, secretary birds, hornbills, crowned crane, ostriches, long-crested eagles and African pygmy-falcons.

 Route: Nairobi to Masai Mara